yoctoalex/eap_lab/README.rst

 4. Review the JSON via Postman
 *******************************

-If your prefer to use Postman to review the JSON, go back to Postman and send the **Get JSON** request:
+If you prefer to use Postman to review the JSON, go back to Postman and send the **Get JSON** request:

 .. figure:: _figures/136.png